debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md

 ## BLE- GPS and BLE-LPGPS

 A BLE scan result is considered successful if at least one beacon is detected during the scan, with a measured RSSI value greater than *ble_rssi_filter* value.
-In this case BLE position message is sent via LoRaWAN&trade;.
+In this case BLE position message is sent via LoRaWAN™.
 Otherwise, the tracker tries immediately the next geolocation technology (GPS or LPGPS), in the same geolocation cycle.

 ## Multi technology switching state diagrams